 A yellow card does not lead to a stop automatically.
-If the the ball is in play, the team will have 10 seconds to automatically remove the robot.
-If a robot is not taken out within time, the game is stopped for manual substitution.
+If the ball is in play, the team will have 10 seconds to automatically remove the robot.
+If a robot is not taken out within time, the game is stopped for manual substitution and continues with a Forced Start.
+The 10 seconds can be extended indefinitely by the other team by sending an advance choice to the game controller.